Chart Color Schemes

 Bayswater was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Bayswater's cultural diversity is notable, with 36.5% of its population born overseas and 32.3% speaking a language other than English at home.
-Christianity is the predominant religion in Bayswater, accounting for 41.7% of people, while Buddhism stands out at 4.2%, compared to the Greater Melbourne average of 4.2%.
+Christianity is the predominant religion in Bayswater, comprising 41.7% of people, while Buddhism, at 4.2%, is overrepresented compared to Greater Melbourne's 4.2%.
 The top three ancestry groups are English (23.0%), Australian (20.7%), and Other (10.5%).

 Frequently Asked Questions - Diversity